Manuel3039/Manuel3039/README.md

-# Hi there, I'm Manuel 👋
+# Hi there, I'm Emmanuel 👋

 ## 🚀 About Me
 I'm a passionate developer interested in AI, ML, and web development.